f5devcentral/f5-automation-labs/docs/class1/module1/lab2.rst

    connections with Self-Signed Certificates we need to modify the default settings of Postman.

-   - Open the Postman Settings windows by click :guilabel:`File -> Settings`:
+   - Open the Postman Settings windows by click :menuselection:`File --> Settings`:

      |image89|